Driver-C/tryssh/README_zh.md

 Available Commands:
-  alias       Set, unset, and list aliases, aliases can be used to log in to servers create      Create alternate username, port number, password, and login cache information delete      Delete alternate username, port number, password, and login cache information get         Get alternate username, port number, password, and login cache information help        Help about any command prune       Check if all current caches are available and clear the ones that are not available scp         Upload/Download file to/from the server through SSH protocol
+  alias       Set, unset, and list aliases, aliases can be used to log in to servers create      Create alternative username, port number, password, and login cache information delete      Delete alternative username, port number, password, and login cache information get         Get alternative username, port number, password, and login cache information help        Help about any command prune       Check if all current caches are available and clear the ones that are not available scp         Upload/Download file to/from the server through SSH protocol